 And did the Koreans enjoy wrestling?
 There have been numerous reports on this, but should be remembered that Korean Wrestling or Ssireum is taken very seriously and to put this in its politest form, isn’t fake.
 In those respects ,the Koreans did not know whether to take it on face value, or if it was fake.
 Suffice to say this was not as loud as your average wrestling match.

 Collision in Korea final fight!
+Ric Flair in North Korea!

 And thus one of the surrealist events in North Korean cultural events, Collision in Korea finished with the final bout between Ric Flair and Antonio Inoki.
+Just having Rik Flair in North Korea sounds amazing in itself, but he was certainly not the biggest card on the event.

 Ric Flair probably needs no introduction to those with a passion for wrestling and ended up being a famous star of the WWE/WWF.
 Inoki as stated is already fairly famous in the sporting and cultural scene of North Korea.